2008 Atlantic hurricane season

 The 2008 Atlantic hurricane season was the most destructive Atlantic hurricane season since 2005, causing over 1,000 deaths and nearly $50 billion (2008 USD) in damage.
-The season ranked as the third costliest ever at the time, but has since fallen to ninth costliest.
 It was an above-average season, featuring sixteen named storms, eight of which became hurricanes, and five which further became major hurricanes.
 It officially started on June 1 and ended on November 30.
 These dates conventionally delimit the period of each year when most tropical cyclones form in the Atlantic basin.
 However, the formation of Tropical Storm Arthur caused the season to start one day early.
 It was the only year on record in which a major hurricane existed in every month from July through November in the North Atlantic.
 Bertha became the longest-lived July tropical cyclone on record for the basin, the first of several long-lived systems during 2008.

 The season was devastating for Haiti, where nearly 800 people were killed by four consecutive tropical cyclones (Fay, Gustav, Hanna, and Ike), especially Hurricane Hanna, in August and September.
 These four storms caused about $1 billion in damage in Haiti alone.
 The precursor to Kyle and the outer rain bands of Paloma also impacted Haiti.
 Cuba also received extensive impacts from Gustav, Ike, and Paloma, with Gustav and Ike making landfall in the country at major hurricane intensity and Paloma being a Category 2 when striking the nation.
 More than $10 billion in damage and 8 deaths occurred there.

 Ike was the most destructive storm of the season, as well as the strongest in terms of minimum barometric pressure, devastating Cuba as a major hurricane and later making landfall near Galveston, Texas, as a large high-end Category 2 hurricane.
 One very unusual feat was a streak of tropical cyclones affecting land, with all but one system impacting land in 2008.
 The unusual number of storms with impact led to one of the deadliest and destructive seasons in the history of the Atlantic basin, especially with Ike, as its overall damages made it the second-costliest Atlantic hurricane on record at the time, although it has since been surpassed by several hurricanes.

 Seasonal forecasts

-Noted hurricane experts Dr. Philip J. Klotzbach, Dr. William M. Gray, and their associates at Colorado State University (CSU) – as well as forecasters at National Oceanic and Atmospheric Administration (NOAA), Met Office (UKMO), Tropical Storm Risk (TSR), Weather Services International (WSI) – issued forecasts of hurricane activity prior to the start of the season.
+Dr. Philip J. Klotzbach, Dr. William M. Gray, and their associates at Colorado State University (CSU) – as well as forecasters at National Oceanic and Atmospheric Administration (NOAA), Met Office (UKMO), Tropical Storm Risk (TSR), Weather Services International (WSI) – issued forecasts of hurricane activity prior to the start of the season.

-Dr. Klotzbach's team (formerly led by Dr. Gray) defines the average number of storms per season (1950 to 2000) as 9.6 tropical storms, 5.9 hurricanes, and 2.3 major hurricanes (storms reaching at least Category 3 strength in the Saffir-Simpson Hurricane Scale).
+Klotzbach's team (formerly led by Gray) defines the average number of storms per season (1950 to 2000) as 9.6 tropical storms, 5.9 hurricanes, and 2.3 major hurricanes (storms reaching at least Category 3 strength in the Saffir-Simpson Hurricane Scale).
 A normal season, as defined by NOAA, has 9 to 12 named storms, with 5 to 7 of those reaching hurricane strength, and 1 to 3 major hurricanes.